Spanish–Moro conflict: Campaigns of 1886–87 at Jolo

-Campaigns against Mindanao Moros
+Campaigns against Mindanao Moros (1888-1898)

-On January 5, 1888, Lieutenant-General Weyler became captain-general in succession to General Terrero.
+On January 5, 1888, Lieutenant-General Valeriano Weyler became captain-general in succession to General Terrero.
 Upon his arrival the military forces of the Philippines numbered 12,800 men, of whom 1,400 were Spaniards (of the artillery regiment) and the balance natives.
 The years 1888 and 1889 were without important military operations, and in the latter year the infantry regiments were renumbered.
-The new names and numbers, dating from October 31, 1889, were as follows: Sixty-eighth, Sixty-ninth, Seventieth, Seventy-first, Seventy-second, Seventythird, and Seventy-fourth.
+The new names and numbers, dating from October 31, 1889, were as follows: Sixty-eighth, Sixty-ninth, Seventieth, Seventy-first, Seventy-second, Seventy-third, and Seventy-fourth.
 The disciplinary battalion was also retained.

-The fortified isthmus from Lintogup to Tucuran, begun by Terrero, was finished in 1890, the fort of Infanta Isabel being midway at Lubig.
+The fortified isthmus from Lintogup to Tucuran, begun by Terrero, was finished in 1890, with the fort of Infanta Isabel being midway at Lubig.
 Posts were established at Parang-Parang, Tinancu, and Macar, the latter on the Bay of Sarangani.

 Relations with the Mindanao Moros, especially those of Lake Lanao, a region which had not been visited by Spanish forces since the days of Corcuera, two and a half centuries before, began to be strained through the establishment of those posts, and Weyler decided that operations were necessary against further aggressions.

 However, the outbreak in the Caroline Islands in June 1890, made an expedition to that distant part of the colony necessary and delayed operations in Mindanao until April 1891.
 On October 15, 1890, a band of Moros surprised the settlement of Monticao, near Iligan. killing 20 natives and carrying off 24.
 Other attacks of a minor nature also took place.
 On April 16, 1891, General Weyler sailed for Mindanao, and on the 20th arrived at Parang-Parang, where 4 companies of the Spanish artillery regiment, 3 companies of the Sixty-eighth, 3 companies of the Seventysecond regiment, a section of cavalry, and 2 mountain guns were assembled.

-Two expeditionary columns were organized under Lieutenant-Colonels Marina and Hernandez and took the field on the 23d and April 24, respectively.
-That of Marina, composed of the Spanish company and the three companies of the Sixty-eighth, marched from Parang upon the rancheria of Lipauan on the 23d, arriving at the place on the morning of the 24th, and discovered a fort garrisoned by 30 or 40 Moros.
-The place was attacked and captured, 1 Spaniard being severely wounded, and at 11 that night the return march for Parang was taken up, the latter place being reached in a sixteen-hour march of great difficulty.
+Two expeditionary columns were organized under Lieutenant-Colonels Marina and Hernandez and took the field on April 23 and 24, respectively.
+That of Marina composed of the Spanish company and the three companies of the Sixty-eighth, marched from Parang upon the rancheria of Lipauan on the 23rd, arriving at the place on the morning of the 24th, and discovered a fort garrisoned by 30 or 40 Moros.
+The place was attacked and captured, 1 Spaniard being severely wounded, and at 11 that night the Spanish forces made a return march towards Parang, the latter place being reached in a sixteen-hour march of great difficulty.